1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 Common Symptoms

-• Difficulty swallowing (dysphagia)
+• The difficulty in swallowing (dysphagia)

-• Persistent heartburn or acid reflux-like symptoms
+• Chronic heartburn or the presence of acid reflux.

 • Nausea or vomiting